 - In order to properly set up, this pie needs to chill in the refrigerator for at least 6 hours.
 It’s best to make this pie the night before and allow it to chill overnight.

-- When you cover the pie, make sure that the plastic wrap (or whatever you use to cover it) is not directly touching the top.
-Sometimes plastic wrap tends to stick to the pie and pull some of it up with it when you remove it.
+- When you cover the pie, make sure that the plastic wrap is not directly touching the top.
+Plastic wrap tends to stick to the pie and pull some of it up with it when you remove it.